nikosAndr13/project-webdev-iu/README.md

-3. In the root directory of the project create a .env.local file (the file, should not be inside any folder and should appear underneath the utils\supabase folder) and add the following env variables included in the first slide of the presentation
+3. In the root directory of the project create a .env.local file (the file, should not be inside any folder and should appear underneath the utils\supabase folder) and add the following env variables included in the GitHub_Credentials.txt file

 4. Then run: npm run dev